OpenSILEX/docs-community-dev/docs/webService.md

 ```
 You can then use your custom constraint validator such as the [built in constraints](https://beanvalidation.org/2.0/spec/#builtinconstraints) by using `@URL`.

 Several annotations don't work on `List`.
 For example, `@Email` only works on `String`.
 You can create your own validator as showed above or use type level annotations.
 In Bean Validation (2.0), all provided constraints have `ElementType.TYPE_USE`.
+For more information [reads the definition](https://docs.oracle.com/javase/8/docs/api/java/lang/annotation/ElementType.html) .
+For example, if the annotation type `@Email` is meta-annotated with @target(ElementType.TYPE_USE), then  `ArrayList<@Email String>` could be treated by a type checker as indicating that all string of this ArrayList are well formatted e-mails.

 The example below shows how to work with list of emails using `@Email`.